Summary

 Figure 3: Prices of select branded topicals shows Zoryve in the mid to lower range (Source: corporate presentation)

-Previous history in the branded topical space shows insurers have put considerable barriers in front of such products (multiple prior authorizations, etc) which dermatologists don't want to do.
+Previous history in the branded topical space shows insurers have put considerable barriers in front of such products (multiple prior authorizations, etc.) which dermatologists don't want to do.
 While Arcutis' management is admirably trying to minimize such barriers and make the drug as easy to get as possible, I still worry that these types of issues that peers have suffered from will affect them too (at least in the next few quarters out of the gate).
 Regarding cost of drug (Figure 3 above), the goal was to achieve a price point that allows them to secure the desired level of access from payers with minimal restrictions.

 As for the product profile for Zoryve, inclusion of intertriginous patients has been sought after by doctors (one of the more difficult patients to treat).
 Tolerability profile is another positive attribute of the drug (sounds like the good news is no push back so far on profile, but at the same time I am left wondering what makes it stick out given how competitive the field is).